daniel-ethridge/Data-Mining-Project/README.md

 # Data Mining Project (CSCI 5502)
 Project for CU Boulder Data Mining class.
-Fall 2024
+Fall 2024.
+Daniel Ethridge, Atharva Patil, Deep Shukla, Sujith Battu.

 # Overview
 This project involves performing an in-depth analysis of game data using the Steam API.
 We have gathered data on game names, images, trailers, user reviews, and other relevant information.